E-moodles/About-Us/README.md

 # About-Us
 This Project is part of final project of Computer Science degree in Ariel University.
 In this project we attend to connect the Moodle Forum to gmail address so the user will be able to connect the Moodle forum directly from his presonal address by writing mail to the specific address.
+The mail Address is mail that the specific university that connects the plug-in created, example: Ariel_University+12.6@gmail.com.
+12 is the number of the course and 6 is the number of the forum.
+The Plugin use the PHP Mailer to send emails.
 In this project we work with : SQL, PHP and Gmail.
 At workspace: MySQL , Apacheת Xampp, Moodle and IntelliJ .

 Take a look at our video that show how to install and start E-Moodles plugin: https://www.youtube.com/watch?v=WevvPXTk13A

   <img align="left" width="80px" img src = "https://user-images.githubusercontent.com/57361588/129718475-bcc33093-9dad-41da-a530-35abaa60427b.png" >